ChillarAnand/avilpage.com/index.md

 </p>

-> "A technical blog with a focus on health & wealth."

 I am an indie open source developer.
 I work with high talent density teams to build/scale products that solve real world problems.

 With 12+ years of experience in full-stack software & hardware development, I have primarily worked on Healthcare & Finance domains.